NPSCyberClub/hub/CTF-101/Intro.md

 > }galf_a_fo_elpmaxe_n@_si_s1ht{ftc

-...where to get the flag, we reverse the string, resulting in:
+...where to get the flag, we [reverse the string](https://cyberchef.io/#recipe=Reverse('Character')&input=fWdhbGZfYV9mb19lbHBtYXhlX25AX3NpX3MxaHR7ZnRj), resulting in:

 > ctf{th1s_is_@n_example_of_a_flag}